|MP 8.01.22||Allogeneic Hematopoietic Stem-Cell Transplantation for Genetic Diseases and Acquired Anemias|

-Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole-body radiation therapy.
+HSCTHSCT refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
 Allogeneic HSCT refers to the use of hematopoietic progenitor cells obtained from a donor.
 They can be harvested from bone marrow, peripheral blood, or umbilical cord blood and placenta shortly after delivery of neonates.
-Cord blood is discussed in greater detail in policy No. 7.01.50.
+Cord blood is discussed in greater detail in Policy No. 7.01.50.

 Immunologic compatibility between infused stem cells and the recipient is a critical factor for achieving a good outcome of allogeneic HSCT.
-Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
+Compatibility is established by typing of HLA using cellular, serologic, or molecular techniques.
 HLA refers to the tissue type expressed at the class I and class II loci on chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci (with the exception of umbilical cord blood).